wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 >[AZURE.NOTE] At the time of writing this document, the Redis CLI does not support SSL connectivity, thus the following steps are necessary.

-In the Azure Protal, browse to the Redis Cache instance that you created for this web app.
-Once the cache's blade is open, click theon **Settings** icon.
+In the Azure Protal , browse to the Redis Cache instance that you created for this web app.
+Once the cache's blade is open, click on the **Settings** icon.

 ![Azure Redis Cache Settings Button](./media/web-sites-connect-to-redis-using-memcache-protocol/15-azure-redis-cache-settings-button.png)